mattermost-community/mattermost-plugin-welcomebot/README.md

                         "ActionSuccessfulMessage": [
                             "### Awesome!
-I have added you to the following developer channels:", "~leads - To stay updated on incoming leads", "~help-desk - To connect with your support team for quick Q&A "~sales-discussion - To collaborate with your fellow account managers", "~win-loss-analysis - To conduct win-loss analysis of closed deals" ]
+I have added you to the following developer channels:", "~leads - To stay updated on incoming leads", "~sales-discussion - To collaborate with your fellow account managers", "~win-loss-analysis - To conduct win-loss analysis of closed deals" ]